lino-framework/book/docs/dev/perms.rst

     >>> from lino.api.shell import *

-Lino checks whether a given user has permission to see a given resource or to execute a given action.
-For example, a system administrator can see certain resources which a simple user cannot see.
+As soon as a database application is used by more than one user, we usually need to speak about **permissions**.
+For example, a system administrator can see certain resources which a simple user should not get to see.
+The application must check whether a given user has permission to see a given resource or to execute a given action.
+An application framework must provide a system for managing these permissions.

-Lino adds enterprise-level concepts for definining permissions.
-This includes class-based user roles and a replacement for Django's User model.

-See also: :doc:`users`.
+Lino handles permissions in a radically different way than Django.
+While Django stores permissions as records in the database, in Lino they are entirely defined by the application code as class-based user roles.
+This radically different approach required us to replace Django's :mod:`django.contrib.auth` module, including the :class:`User` model, by our own plugin :mod:`lino.modlib.users`.

+Yes, this is radical.
+Django's approach for managing permissions is one of the reasons why I wrote Lino.
+I believe that maintaining a few production sites with applications like :ref:`welfare` or :ref:`voga` would be a hell if I had implemented them using Django.
+Permission management is complex.
+Lino doesn't turn it into something simple, but it brings light into the dark tunnel...

 User roles
 ==========

-A **user role** is the role of a user in the system.
-It is the basic unit for defining permissions.
-User roles are used by the application developer (1) for specifying the **roles required** to use a given resource and (2) for specifying the **granted roles** a user has.
+A **user role** is a role of a user in our application.
+It is used as the basic unit for defining permissions.

-Lino comes with a few built-in user roles which are defined in :mod:`lino.core.roles`.

-User roles are just class objects which represent conditions for getting permission to access the functionalities of the application.

-Every plugin may define its own user roles.
-And then --the most fun-- a role can inherit from one or several other roles.

 Just a fictive example::